aruffolo/ScalingGradientAnimatedButton/README.md

 ## Overview

-ScalingGradientAnimatedButton is a subclass of UIView, written is Swift, that encloses a gradient and scale animation in a view.
+ScalingGradientAnimatedButton is a subclass of UIView, written is Swift, that encloses a gradient and a scale animation in a view.

 ![](ButtonScreen.PNG?raw=true "Button Screenshoot in 'A Complex Calc")